top of page

 All my life, all I ever wanted to be - was an investor.

-It stared learning about investing at the age of eleven, after my father passed from lung cancer caused by cigarette smoking.
+I began learning about investing at the age of eleven after my father passed away from lung cancer caused by cigarette smoking.
 I can remember my mother sitting me down and telling me "You need to be the man in the family now, to help me around the house, and to be responsible for helping take care of your brother and little sister."

 I took that responsibility to heart, which started my journey to adulthood.